Tricca: History

 The castle occupies a hill projecting from the last falls of the mountain of Khassia; but the only traces of the ancient city which Leake could discover were some small remains of Hellenic masonry, forming part of the wall of the castle, and some squared blocks of stone of the same ages dispersed in different parts of the town.
 The remains are in a section of modern Trikala called Agios Nikolaos.

 Tricca was Christianised early and is attested as an episcopal see since antiquity; the bishopric is now Greek Orthodox.
 The Roman Catholic Church claims it as a titular see.

+According to the 6th-century AD author Stephanus of Byzantium, the city of Tricca received its name from a nymph called Tricca, who was a daughter of Peneus, a river god.